 David Robson is an award-winning playwright whose work for the stage has been hailed as "compelling", "forceful", and "gut-wrenching" by the New York Times, and "an important contribution to contemporary theater" by the Philadelphia Inquirer.

-He is also the author of more than a dozen books for young adults, including Shakespeare's Globe Theater, The Murder of Emmett Till, and The Black Arts Movement.
+He is also the author of more than a dozen books of non-fiction for young adults, including Shakespeare's Globe Theater, The Murder of Emmett Till, Auschwitz, and The Black Arts Movement.
 He holds an MFA in creative writing from Goddard College, an MS in English Education from St. Joseph's University, and a BA in Communications from Temple University.

 He is a professor of English at Delaware County Community College in Media, Pennsylvania, where he was awarded the Gould Award for Teaching Excellence in 2010.